islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

         - A function for getting the peek (max value) has O(1) complexity.
     * Min heap: a parent must always have a lower value than its children.
     * A heap tree must be a "complete" tree: all levels, except the last one, must be full.
 The right most leaf will be empty until the whole row has been filled (it's filled from left to right).
-    * Search: there is no guarentee that the left branch will be higher or lower than the number searched.
-The cost is linear, O(n).
+    * Search: O(n) there is no guarentee that the left branch will be higher or lower than the number searched.
+The cost is linear.
     * Insert: we just insert the element in a free spot, and then we heapify:
         - Heapify: it's the operation where we reorder the tree based on the heap property.
 We compare the element with its parent: if the parent is lower, then we just swap the elements.
+    * Extract (delete):
+        * Similar to heapify.
+        * Take a leaf and move it to the deleted element.
-    * Extract (delete): take the rightmost element, and then compare with its children and swap when necessary.
+        * Then compare with its children and swap when necessary.
-    * Worst case: O(log(n)) >> height of the tree
+    * Worst case for insert and delete: O(log(n)) >> height of the tree
     * Usually represented as Arrays.
         - Not every array can be represented as a Tree.
         - Storing in an Array saves space: we only require the value and index.
 In a tree-node-like element, we would need left, right, etc.